Proof Agent Docs

 `comment.resolve` keeps the comment in the marks map and flips `resolved: true`; it does not delete the comment.
 The UI/native bridge has a separate delete action, but `comment.delete` is not part of the public `/ops` contract today.

-Use `/events/pending` to notice low-level activity that may require a refresh.
+Use `/events/pending` to notice activity that may require a refresh.
 Do not treat it as the canonical source of comment thread text.

 ## Auth: Token From URL